sCompile: Critical Path Identification and Analysis for Smart Contracts: Implementation and Evaluation

 For \emph{Property: Be no Black Hole}, there are 57 contracts in the training set are marked vulnerable by \newtool.
-We manually checked all these contracts and confirm that they are all true positives.
+We manually confirmed that they are all true positives.
 In comparison, MAIAN identified 141 black hole contracts and 56 contracts among them are true positives, 43 of which overlap with \newtool's results.
-We then investigate why \newtool~missed the remaining 13 contracts identified by MAIAN.
-We discovered all of them took more than 60 seconds and thus \newtool~timed out before finishing analyzing.
-When we set the timeout to 200s, \newtool~identifies 3 more as black hole contracts.
+For 13 missed contracts by \newtool~but detected by MAIAN, all of them took more than 60 seconds and thus \newtool~timed out before finishing analyzing.

-The other 85 identified by MAIAN are false positives.
-Our investigation reveals that 62 of them are library contracts.
-Because MAIAN does not differentiate library contracts from normal contracts, it marks all library contracts as vulnerable.
+The other 85 identified by MAIAN are false positives and 62 of them are library contracts.
 We randomly choose 5 contracts from the remaining for further investigation.
 We find Z3 could not finish solving the path condition in time and thus MAIAN conservatively marks the contract as vulnerable.
-After extending the time limit for Z3 and the total timeout, 4 of the 5 false positives are still reported.
-The reason is that these contracts can only send Ether out after certain period, and MAIAN could not find a feasible path to send Ether out for such cases, and mistakenly flags the contract as a black hole. \\
+After extending the time limit for Z3 and total timeout, 4 of the 5 false positives are still reported.
+The reason is that these contracts can only send Ether out after certain period, and MAIAN could not find a feasible path to send Ether out for such cases, and mistakenly flags contract as a black hole.

-For \emph{Property: Guard Suicide}, \newtool~reports a program path if it leads to \inst{SELFDESTRUCT}, without a constraint on the ownership of the contract or the date or the block number, i.e., a guard to prevent an unauthorized users from killing the contract.
-Among the analyzed contracts, \newtool~identified 42 contracts which contain at least one program path which violates the property.
+For \emph{Property: Guard Suicide}, \newtool~reports a program path if it leads to \instr{SELFDESTRUCT}, without a constraint on the ownership of the contract or the date or the block number, i.e., a guard to prevent an unauthorized users from killing the contract.
+Among the analyzed contracts, \newtool~identified 42 contracts which contain at least one path which violates the property.
 Many of the identified contracts violate the property due to contract inheritance as shown in Fig.~\ref{contract:GuardlessSuicide}.

 The remaining 4 cases reported by~\newtool~are false positives.
-We manually investigate them one by one.
-We find in one case, the contract is set up such that only the sender of original transaction can trigger \inst{SELFDESTRUCT}.
-This is rather uncommon way of coding.
-The other 3 false alarms are from the same contract \emph{ViewTokenMintage} shown in Fig.~\ref{contract:FalseGuardless}.
-The guard of \emph{selfdestruct} depends on the return value of function \emph{isAuthorized()}.
-The path going through line 6 returns true only if the \emph{msg.sender} is the same as the current contract. \newtool~mistakenly reports the alarm as the \emph{ADDRESS} is symbolized as a symbolic constant.
+We manually investigated into them and found that they belong to two uncommon coding cases (where 3 of them are originated from the same contract) and three of them can be detected by \newtool~by slightly revising its implementation.